siakaramalegos/sia.codes-eleventy/src/posts/render-blocking-resources.md

   <figcaption>JavaScript execution is blocked until the CSS has finishes download the the CSSOM is created (<a href="#critical-render-path-css-js">link</a>)</figcaption>
 </figure>

 CSS blocks script execution, and JavaScript blocks construction of the DOM!
 Sounds like a giant mess, right?
-Stay tuned to learn how we can clean it up!
+Stay tuned to [learn how we can clean it up](#how-do-i-remove-render-blocking-resources%3F)!

 <aside><strong>Note:</strong> Images and fonts are not render-blocking.
-They might be rendering slower due to render-blocking resources or other performance issues.
+They might be rendering slowly due to render-blocking resources or other performance issues.
 Read <a href="/posts/making-google-fonts-faster/">Making Google Fonts Faster</a> for tips on fonts.
 Watch my introductory talk on <a href="/posts/responsive-images-perf-matters-video/">Responsive Images</a> to learn more about optimizing images.</aside>

 ## Why is it so important to eliminate render-blocking resources?